 In general, the Government funds most of these payments, which cover the costs of care and related services.

-The Government calculates and makes payments directly to providers (that is, residential care facilities) on behalf of residents based on the resident’s classification under the Aged Care Funding Instrument (ACFI).
+The Government calculates and makes payments directly to providers (that is, residential care facilities) on behalf of residents based on the resident’s classification under the Australian National Aged Care Classification (AN-ACC).
 The payment consists of a basic subsidy plus supplements based on the resident’s appraised specific care needs (as distinguished from general nursing care, interventions and treatments).

 Residents may be asked to contribute to the cost of their care and accommodation through payment of the Means Tested Amount (MTA), which involves assets and income tests.